The first 200 in ODIs

 The birth of Dennis Brian Close.
 Few players have a Test career that spans more years than matches, but Close did: he played 22 matches between 1949 - when he was England's youngest cricketer, at 18 - and 1976, although he was never fully forgiven by the England selectors for a feckless stroke at a crucial stage against Australia at Old Trafford in 1961.
 An unselfish character and an outstanding captain of country and county, Close was the definitive gruff Yorkshireman, although he later played for Somerset.
-He was almost ludicrously courageous: when taking blow after blow at short leg, he made Steve Waugh look like Chris Lewis, and his autobiography is called I Don't Bruise Easily.
+He was almost ludicrously courageous, taking blow after blow at short leg.
+And his autobiography is called I Don't Bruise Easily.
 Not many people give Wes Hall the charge time after time, but Close did in the classic Lord's Test of 1963, and almost led England to a famous victory.

-In their World Cup run to date, Sri Lanka had been devouring the minnows like a barracuda in a rock-pool.
+In their World Cup run, Sri Lanka had been devouring the minnows like a barracuda in a rock pool.
 But unlike Bangladesh (first-over hat-trick) and Canada (36 all out), their third intended victims, Kenya, turned out to be deceptively ravenous piranhas.
-A target of 211 shouldn't have set the nerves jangling, but in front of an exuberant Nairobi crowd, and on a slow and stodgy pitch, the lanky legspinner Collins Obuya took 5 for 24 in 10 immaculate overs to strip the flesh from Sri Lanka's run-chase.
+A target of 211 shouldn't have set the nerves jangling, but in front of an exuberant Nairobi crowd, and on a slow and stodgy pitch, the lanky legspinner Collins Obuya took 5 for 24 in ten immaculate overs to strip the flesh from Sri Lanka's chase.
 With gleeful celebrations of every wicket, Kenya danced to victory by 53 runs, and their march to the semi-finals was underway.

 England's Indian jewel is born.
 Left-arm seamer John Lever played over a third of his 21 Tests in India, and took all three of his five-fors there.
 He was a regular visitor to India after he swung his way to 10 for 70 on his Test debut in Delhi in 1976-77, when he also made his only Test fifty.
 His Test career looked over when he went on the rebel tour of South Africa in 1981-82, but Lever was surprisingly recalled at 37 against India at Headingley in 1986.
 He took six wickets and did not do a lot wrong, but England were stuffed and the selectors turned to fresh blood in the shape of Neal Radford for the next match.